0smic/pysch/README.md

       ```sudo sed -i 's/\r$//' run.sh```

 ### Important

+I did hard code the port changing mechanism. so u need to change the port in code not the var
   if smtg goes wrong and you mess up with the ssh configuration

   Dw I gotcha <3, I have created a backup file of default configuration, use this to set to deafult